William McIntosh: Career

 Chief McIntosh as a leader adopted certain elements of European-American culture.
 He was interested in introducing American education among the Muscogee, adopted the use of chattel slavery on his plantations, and played a role in centralizing the Muscogee Creek National Council over the years.
 As a successful merchant and gentleman farmer, he owned more than one hundred black slaves and two plantations where he grew cotton and raised livestock.
 He also operated two ferries, an inn, and a tavern.

 He used his influence to improve a Creek trail connecting the Upper and Lower Towns, that ran from Talladega, Alabama, to the Chattahoochee River.
-He owned two plantations, Lockchau Talofau ("Acorn Bluff") in present-day Carroll County, and Indian Springs, in present-day Butts County His plantation of Acorn Bluff was at the eastern terminus of the McIntosh Road, where the chief developed a ferry operation across the Chattahoochee River.
+He owned two plantations, Lockchau Talofau ("Acorn Bluff") in present-day Carroll County, and Indian Springs, in present-day Butts County His plantation of Acorn Bluff was at the western terminus of the McIntosh Road, where the chief developed a ferry operation across the Chattahoochee River.
 Acorn Creek, a tributary of the Chattahoochee located adjacent to the McIntosh estate, is named after the plantation.
 He owned numerous black slaves to cultivate cotton as a commodity crop on his plantations.
 He also built a resort hotel at Indian Springs, hoping to attract more travelers along the improved road.
 Parts of this route are still referred to as the McIntosh Road, or the McIntosh Trail.
 It passes through several northern counties in Alabama and Georgia.

 The Muscogee struggled with internal tensions after the American Revolutionary War and during the War of 1812, as debates surfaced over the increasing adoption of European-American culture.
 The Lower Towns, which comprised the majority of the population, were adopting some elements of European-American culture and lived more closely in relation to white settlers on the Georgia frontier.
 Many educated their children in English.
 Some prominent Muscogee sent their sons to eastern universities for their education, and some adopted Christianity; as well as forms of European dress and houses, hence they qualified as one of the "civilized tribes".
 They expanded their farms, and many of the Muscogee elite became planters, purchasing enslaved African-Americans to work on plantations in a manner similar to their European-American neighbors.